Green Smoothie Gourmet

 cocoa powder - unsweetened and the best quality as this carries the heft of the flavor for the cake.
 I suggest Ghiradelli or Valhrona if possible.

-organic cane sugar - Organic cane sugar has a larger crystal and tastes better.
+cane sugar - Organic cane sugar has a larger crystal and tastes better but any sugar is fine.

 ground cardamom - ground or powdered cardamom found in the spice aisle.